 Hervey Bay pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Hervey Bay is low; cypress and eucalyptus are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and eucalyptus will decrease.
+Today (16 July) pollen in Hervey Bay is none Tomorrow (17 July 2026) levels are similar - cypress at low levels.
+Over the following five days cypress will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app